neyho/eywa-examples/clojure/README.md

 fields and defining resolvers for those fields through graphql schema.

 Subscription?
 What about that?
 Sure, it is explained here in this project, as well as how to build uberjar.
-This project may be as best practice usage of EYWA Core (and it will be extendend in the future to cover less common situations).
+This project highlights EYWA Core features and dynamic nature by covering most common use cases (it will be extendend in the future to cover less common situations).

 #### Install [Clojure](https://clojure.org/guides/install_clojure)